SoftInstigate/angular-restheart/README.md

-# angular-restheart-restangular
+# angular-restheart

-RestheartRestangular is an AngularJS service that simplifies the Restheart authentication process with a minimum of client code.
+angular-restheart is a set of features to simplify the use of restheart with angualrjs.

 ## Installation